21st Annual (2024) Humies Call for Entries

 Contestants should note that a pervasive thread in most of the above eight criteria is the notion that the result satisfy an "arms length" standard — not a yardstick based on the opinion of the author, the author's own institution (educational or corporate), or the author's own close associates.
 "Arms length" may be established in numerous ways.
 For example, if the result is a solution to "a long-standing problem for which there has been a succession of increasingly better human-created solutions," it is clear that the scientific community (not the author, the author's own institution, or the author's close associates) have vetted the significance of the problem.
 Similarly, a problem's significance may be established if the result replicates or improves upon a scientific result published in a peer-reviewed scientific journal, replicates or improves upon a previously patented invention, constitutes a patentable new invention, or replicates or improves a result that was considered an achievement in its field at the time it was first discovered.
 Similarly, a problem's significance may be established if the result holds its own or wins a regulated competition involving live human players or human-written computer programs.
 In each of the foregoing examples, the standard for human-competitiveness is being established external to the author, the author's own institution, or the author's close associates.
 It is also conceivable to rely only on criterion G ("The result solves a problem of indisputable difficulty in its field"); however, if only criterion G is claimed, there must be a clear and convincing argument that the problem's "difficulty" is indeed "indisputable."

 The competition will be held as part of the annual Genetic and Evolutionary Computation (GECCO) conference.
-Entries chosen to be finalists will be presented to the judges and the public in a 10-minute in-person presentation at GECCO or in a video presentation submitted to goodman at msu dot edu no later than Friday, June 30, 2023.
+Entries chosen to be finalists will be presented to the judges and the public in a 10-minute in-person presentation at GECCO or in a video presentation submitted to goodman at msu dot edu no later than Friday, June 28, 2024.
 These videos will be made available soon thereafter to the judges, but not posted until the beginning of the conference.
 Submission of a video constitutes agreement to posting of the video on websites of Human-Competitive.org, of GECCO, and on YouTube.
 Finalists submitting videos must also submit the ACM audio/video release form allowing ACM to post it on YouTube, here.
+An additional form authorizing release of the video through the Linklings submission system may also be required... if so, Goodman will inform the authors and provide the form after the Finalists are selected.
 The organizers believe that making these videos readily available will help to enhance the prestige of the field.
 The awards and prizes will be announced at the conference.

 DETAILED INSTRUCTIONS FOR ENTERING THE "HUMIES"